-On June 5, 1895 Susanna W. Smith sold off a portion of her property (99267 sq. feet) to the south of her home to T. Dennie Thompson.
-Thompson then hired Boston architect James T. Kelley to design the Colonial Revival home.
+On June 5, 1895 Susanna W. Smith sold off a portion of her property (99267 sq. feet) to the south of her home to T. Dennie Thomson.
+Thomson then hired Boston architect James T. Kelley to design the Colonial Revival home.

 The house was sited on the rise just above the former Andover & Wilmington Railroad line (1838-1848) which once ran along the south side of Abbot Street and crossed the road at this intersection of Phillips St. The old railroad bed acted as a long lane for pedestrians to stroll on their way to Pomp’s Pond or Spring Grove Cemetery and is now a portion of the driveway leading up to the house.

-When the house was completed Dennie placed the property into his wife's name Abby L. Thompson.
+When the house was completed Dennie placed the property into his wife's name Abby L. Thomson.
 This was a common practice to protect the wife and family in the event of financial ruin and creditors.
 In 1905 daughter Clara married Lieut.
 Charles M. Blackford of Staunton, VA.
 Daughter Eleanor married in 1908 to Alfred L. Castle.
 In 1924 Abby Thomson purchased an additional 6 3/10 acres from the estate of Susanna W. Smith.
 Dennie died on Sept.
 10, 1929 and Abbie in 1937.
 Both are interred at Christ Church Cemetery.
-The Thomson family owned for 49 years then with the death of Abby the property was sold by son Phillip W. Thompson to Henry C. & Marion L. Morrison of Chicago, IL on Aug.
+The Thomson family owned for 49 years then with the death of Abby the property was sold by son Phillip W. Thomson to Henry C. & Marion L. Morrison of Chicago, IL on Aug.
 14, 1944.
 Sadly Henry died seven months later on March 19, 1945.
-Wife Marion remained until 1948 when she sold the property to ALfred L. & Eleanor T. Castle on Aug.
+Wife Marion remained until 1948 when she sold the property to Alfred L. & Eleanor T. Castle on Aug.
 2, 1948.
 A boundary line dispute between the 50 Phillips St and 54 Abbot St properties was settled in 1950.
 The Chapin and Castle families facilitated an agreement on the boundary line on May 1, 1950 recorded in b.
 734 p.
 585.

 The Castle family owned the property for 36 years then selling on April 27,1984 to Raymond & Joan Cannon who continue as owners of record in 2017.